mspbgx/docker-ansible/README.md

 ## Description
-Ansible in a docker container based on alpine image.
+Ansible in a docker container based on centos image.
 ```
 FROM centos:latest
 ```